jujuck/wild-code-school-js-create-crud/README.md

 ### Version

-1.1.0 : Launch in Beta mode for testing;
+- 1.1.0 : Launch in Beta mode for testing;
-1.1.1 : add the insert of the data in the `schema.sql` with the faker libriairy ('https://fakerjs.dev/api/');
+- 1.1.1 : add the insert of the data in the `schema.sql` with the faker libriairy ('https://fakerjs.dev/api/');
-1.1.2 : Correcting and testing on all available type of data for the automatic insertion 1.1.3 : Update of the joi validation file to integrate optional or required field 1.1.4 : Update for Eslint
+- 1.1.2 : Correcting and testing on all available type of data for the automatic insertion
+- 1.1.3 : Update of the joi validation file to integrate optional or required field
+- 1.1.4 : Update for Eslint
-1.1.5 : Update on syntax and user confirmation, Add the timsestamp format 1.2.0 : Update on UI and add confirmation steps for each actions 1.2.1 : Update repo name
+- 1.1.5 : Update on syntax and user confirmation, Add the timsestamp format
+- 1.2.0 : Update on UI and add confirmation steps for each actions
+- 1.2.1 : Update repo name
+- 1.2.2 : Update path to run it

 ### BackLog

 - Adding automatic testing file for all the route
 - Adding Error management and rollback
-- Adding UX on the terminal, for user information